whitneyburton/portfolios/students/1508/shannon-paige/20151120-shanon-paige-m2.md

 I started this module by decorating the girls bathroom with 80s posters.
 Later in the module I formed the Social Committee with Sam Brock, so we could put together Halloween activities for the school.
 We also roped in Sekhar and I helped him brainstorm ideas for Field Day.
+I also set up the guest speaker on November 13 - Kagan Sound and his wooden puzzle boxes.

 ## Review